tanaos/artifex/README.md

 ➡️ Model will be saved by default to `artifex_output/run-<timestamp>/output_model/`

-**3.** Replace your chatbot's guardrail calls with calls to your local model:
+**3.** Replace your chatbot's guardrail-related API calls with calls to your new local model:

 ```python
 """